alken01/MP22-Team-c9-FA/README.md

 - [ ] Create more advanced autoplay strategies for better gameplay.
 - [ ] Add more animations and visual effects to enhance the gaming experience.
 - [ ] Consider implementing additional visual representations as bonus features.
-- [ ] Implement a Save/Load system to allow users to save and load their progress.
+- [x] Implement a Save/Load system to allow users to save and load their progress. (at least between maps)
-- [ ] Test the application thoroughly and fix any bugs or issues found during testing.
 - [ ] Optimize the performance of the application to ensure smooth gameplay and user experience.
 - [ ] Consider implementing a simple mini-map to show the protagonist's location in the world.